When Co Parenting Is Impossible

 So, is it possible to raise happy, healthy kids after divorce when coparenting is impossible?
 Absolutely.
 You’ll just need to put in the extra work in creating a parenting plan that clearly spells out what parenting means now, work through all of your emotional turmoil from the divorce, and LOVE your kids.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are looking for support advice about coparenting.
-You can join my newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.
+I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are looking for support advice about co-parenting.
+You can join my newsletter list for free weekly advice.
+If you’re interested in taking the first step toward working with me, you can schedule an introductory private coaching session.